Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 So, Bed Bugs Really Do Exist?

 How many times have you told your children, "Good night, sleep tight and don't let the bed bugs bite?"
-I'll bet you never REALLY expected them to be a problem and probably doubted that they even existed.
+I'll bet you never really expected them to be a problem and probably doubted they even existed.
 However, I recently read a report on CNN saying that bed bugs are making a comeback.
 Won't that be fun?

 Here's how you can get rid of those nasty little critters should you find that they have invaded your home.

 The first thing you have to do is find the bedbugs.
 The photographs used within this article make them look about the size of an ugly roach, but they are actually quite small in size, so although they can be seen by the naked eye, it's probably best to go on your hunt using a magnifying glass.
 Check every place in your home where people sit for long periods of time or sleep.

 Also, you will need a good flashlight or you stand to miss them entirely.
 A grown bed bug is brown to reddish-brown, oval-shaped, flattened, and about a quarter to a half-inch in length.
 You won't find these little devils with just a casual glance...be prepared to do some serious inspection because their flat body allows them to excel in the game of “hide and seek.”